Connection Groups

 📆 When Do Connection Groups Meet?

-As of June 24, 2025, Connection Groups meet twice a week.
+As of June 24, 2025, Connection Groups meet twice a week, with more times coming soon.

 Each session explores the same weekly topic but is offered at different times to give you more flexibility.
 As the community grows, we plan to add more days and times.